molidev8/recipe-vault-app/README.md

 ## Source code config
 If you want to run the app in Android Studio, you can do so by cloning the repo, but if you want to check the backup functionality a Dropbox API key is needed.
-Generate the key, and copy it in the local.properties file in the dropbox_key variable.
+Generate the key, and copy it in the local.properties file in the _dropboxKey_ variable.

 ## Some Animations
 <center>